 Since meeting the chickens and the fox in the first title of the popular series, The Chickens and the Fox, young readers have seen the sly fox try over and over to outwit the clever chickens.
 In Who’s in the Chicken Coop?, they wonder about the fluffy new chicken in the chicken coop.
 All the hens are clucking about her strange feet and large, toothy beak.
 Better watch out!
-Who’s in the Chicken Coop?, part of the illustrated Down on the Farm and The Chickens and the Fox sets, is a G leveled, Upper Emergent title.
+Who’s in the Chicken Coop?, part of the illustrated The Chickens and the Fox set, is a G leveled, Upper Emergent title.

 Level G Readers